pavlemmm/Petera/README.md

 ## The problem

-Pet owners often struggle to find trustworthy caregivers in one place.
+Pet owners often struggle to find trustworthy sitters in one place.
 Information is scattered across recommendations and ads, and comparing offers by price, location, and services is time-consuming.
-On the other side, caregivers lack a professional space to present their services clearly and consistently attract new clients.
+On the other side, sitters lack a professional space to present their services clearly and consistently attract new clients.

 ## The solution

 Petera provides a centralized marketplace for pet care, with structured listings and powerful filters.
 Owners can quickly review offers, compare services and prices, and book a stay.
-Caregivers get a clear way to showcase their services and build a stable flow of inquiries.
+Sitters get a clear way to showcase their services and build a stable flow of inquiries.

 ## Key features

-- Caregiver listings with description, price, location, and accepted pet types
+- Sitter listings with description, price, location, and accepted pet types
 - Filtering by city, price, pet types, and services
-- Detailed listing view with photos and caregiver info
+- Detailed listing view with photos and sitter info
 - Reservations with automatic price calculation
-- Owner and caregiver registration and login
+- Owner and sitter registration and login
-- Caregiver verification through document upload
+- Sitter verification through document upload

 ## Roles

 - Owner: browses listings and books reservations
-- Caregiver: publishes listings and receives reservations
+- Sitter: publishes listings and receives reservations

 ## Screenshots